texonica/company-dashboard/memory-bank/roadmap.md

 4. Designing the CSV import functionality for Xolo financial data
 5. Enhancing the project display with improved data visualization
 6. Implementing duplicate call detection in the CRM to track unique contacts from UW/Underwriting
+7. Adding CRM metrics dashboard to track total records, records with emails, and phone numbers

 ## Implementation Discussions